mbachmann/traefik-v2-dev-ci-pipeline/README.md

 htpasswd -nb admin password
 ```

+## Adjust the init-server.sh file

+The file init-server.sh is configuring the server after boot.
+It configures webmin and the local databases.
+at the end it calls the script file init-containers.sh.

-## Adjust the init-container.sh file
+## Adjust the init-containers.sh file

-The file init-container.sh is controlling which containers are going to get automatically started.
+The file init-containers.sh is controlling which containers are going to get automatically started.

 ## Create a server